CVUA-RRW/FooDMe/README.md

 The `taxa filter` and `feature` arguments must be provided as strings matching the gbff nomenclature.
 An arbitrary number of features can be provided.

+### Taxonomy definitions

+The taxdump files nodes.dmp and rankedlineage.dmp are nescessary for various taxonomy operations.
+These can be downloaded from the NCBI repository: <https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.tar.gz>

 ## Usage

 ### Python wrapper